stacks-network/docs/_develop/mining_intro.md

 Founders that build apps using Blockstack developer tools like Blockstack Auth get paid each month, in amounts proportional to that month’s app quality ranking.
 Blockstack PBC, in cooperation with App.co, currently administers the payouts.
-A set of independent “App Reviewers” determines the monthly ranking during the pilot phase.
+A set of independent _App reviewers_ determines the monthly ranking during the pilot phase.

 ## How apps are reviewed

-This section is an outline of the general algorithm and process that is used to rank and reward apps.
 Blockstack worked with a team of Ph.D. game theorist and economists from Princeton and NYU to put together a ranking algorithm which is fair and resistant to abuse.

-Blockstack has partnered with two different third-party reviewers, Product Hung and Democracy.earth.
+Blockstack partnered with two different third-party reviewers, Product Hunt and Democracy.earth.
 These reviewers are independent, and generally rely on their own proprietary data and insights to generate rankings.

 ### Product Hunt